LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 a 20x20 discrete grid with barriers located in approximately the same locations as the buildings in the JCATS scenario.
 The agent issues movement commands in the form of discrete relative vectors.
-Abmarl serves as a particularly good proxy because it can generate data 300x faster than JCATS, enabling us to iterate experiment configuration design to answer questions like:
+Abmarl serves as a particularly good proxy because it can generate data 300x faster than JCATS, enabling us to iterate experiment configuration to answer questions like:

 1. What does the agent need to observe?